hm-lang/core/proposals/README.md

 class definition; e.g., build it into the type's vtable.

 ### default field names with generics

+TODO: i think we're going to revert this.  while this makes things consistent with function arguments, typically generics don't need to apply to field names.  this also makes `map~(key, value)` a bit weird, and might require differentiating the key/value types if they are the same (e.g., both `int`), despite distinguished by the generic type name, e.g., `map~(key: int, value: int)` should be fine, but we'd need to use `intKey := int, valueKey := int, map~(key: intKey, value: valueKey)` in order for map elements like `{~Key, ~Value}` to be consistent as `{IntKey, ValueKey}`. however, it might not be a bad idea for key/value types to be distinguishable for intent/naming purposes. and this would be useful for bimaps, where we don't care which one is the key and which is the value, but we'd want people to look them up by the forward/reverse direction without using it;
+e.g., `bimap~(a, b)` wouldn't require `Bi get(A: "asdf")` to return a `b`, we could simply use `Bi get("asdf")`.

 Note that if you define a generic like this, `generic~t := {T}` (short for `{T: t}`) or `exampleClass~myGeneric := {MyGeneric;}`, then the default name of the instantiating type